SpeciesFileGroup/tw_firefox/README.md

 `workshop`, and `dev` (`http://localhost:3000`).
 Edit, add, or remove rows;
 pick a default with the radio column; click **Save**.

-To target a specific instance for a single query, use `@name`:
+To target a specific instance for a single query, use `@hostname`:

 ```
 tw !s @sandblaster title:"new genus"